System environment (Hostname, DNS etc)

 sudo vi /etc/postfix/virtual_mailbox_domains

-The content is as:
+The content is:

-myvps.com #domain
+myvps.com

 This line should be uncommented out: